Show an overview of the topics on this page for selection.Do not show

 BMW GROUP @ ONE YOUNG WORLD SUMMIT.

 The One Young World Summit brings together young leaders between 18 and 30 from around the world who are active in the social domain.
 For delegates, this is more than just an opportunity to discuss innovative solutions to global challenges and work on ways to solve the world’s problems.
 The BMW Group has sent its own delegation of committed young leaders since 2016.
-This year, Board of Management member Peter Schwarzenbauer will also serve in an advisory capacity as an OYW Summit counsellor.
+Since 2017, Board of Management member Peter Schwarzenbauer serve in an advisory capacity as an OYW Summit counsellor.

 The BMW Group delegation and Board of Management Member Peter Schwarzenbauer, who served as a counsellor, attended the One Young World Summit in the Colombian capital, Bogotá, from 4-6 October 2017.
 Once again this year, young leaders and major figures from around the world came together to discuss topics from international politics and education to economic developments and social entrepreneurship.
 This year’s speakers included Nobel Peace Prize winners and human rights activists Professor Muhammad Yunus and Tawakkol Karman, as well as former Secretary General of the United Nations Kofi Annan.